Form Fields & Builder Growth+This feature requires the Growth+ plan or higher

 | Star Rating | A 1–5 star rating selector | Feedback ratings, experience ratings |

-| Text Block | A block of static text that is not a form field | Instructions, legal disclaimers, explanations |
+| Text Block | A block of formatted text that is not a form field.
+Use the toolbar for bold, italic, underline, bullet and numbered lists, and links | Instructions, rental conditions, codes of conduct, legal disclaimers |

 Adding a Field